Vegan Caramel Cheesecake

 So think of this as a delicious, healthy dessert that’s perfect for everyone.
 Because even if you’re not vegan and have no dietary restrictions, I think you’re gonna love it!

-Watch this video of my Vegan Cheesecake Recipe:
+Watch this video of my Vegan Caramel Cheesecake Recipe

 Now, this isn’t my first rodeo with vegan cheesecakes.
-I’ve also made this Raw Mixed Berry and Vanilla Bean Cheesecake, Raw Coconut Macadamia and Mango Cheesecake and Raw White Chocolate and Pumpkin Cheesecake (hint: this is also great for the holidays).
+I’ve also made this Raw Mixed Berry and Vanilla Bean Cheesecake, Raw Coconut Macadamia and Mango Cheesecake, Mint Chocolate Vegan Cheesecake and Raw White Chocolate and Pumpkin Cheesecake (hint: this is also great for the holidays).
 These are perennial reader favorites.

 So I didn’t alter too much with this version.
 Just a little tweak here and there.
 But let’s be honest, it’s the salted caramel drizzles that really steal the show.